 At Acadiana, we pride ourselves on being a close-knit community.
 Our staff is passionate about helping our patients.
 We know that addiction does not define who you are or what you are capable of becoming.
 It is our commitment to healing you as a whole person, not just the symptoms you are experiencing.
 We understand that substance abuse affects every aspect of your life and will work with you to heal these areas.
 We focus on your personality style, life experiences, and the cultural aspects when we provide treatment.
 Our patients are treated with respect and dignity as they heal their lives – mind, body, and soul.

-Treatment Options for Marijuana Addiction at Acadiana
+Learn About the Treatment Approaches We Use for Marijuana Addiction at Acadiana

 We recognize that treating your marijuana addiction and co-occurring disorders requires a variety of treatment options to achieve successful rehab.
 We believe that each person ultimately is responsible for their own recovery process though we will support and help as move forward, helping you gain skills and strengths until you are able to continue your recovery without the structure of an inpatient program.
 The main therapeutic options we use include the following methods.

 At our rehab center, we provide detox services on an as-needed based on whether the individual comes to us addicted or is at risk for developing serious withdrawal symptoms from their addiction to marijuana.